MurariHarish/Zillow-data-ML-project/README.md

 - **DVC**: Data Version Control, to manage and version the datasets and ML models.
 - **Git/GitHub**: To clone the repository and manage the project's source code.

+# MLOps Tools Overview

+In our project, we employ a suite of advanced tools to streamline our machine learning operations (MLOps).
+Each tool plays a critical role in the development, deployment, and maintenance of our machine learning models.

+The tools used in our project include:

+- GitHub Actions
+- Docker
+- Apache Airflow
+- DVC (Data Version Control)
+- Amazon Web Services (AWS)
+- MLflow
+- Flask

 ### Installation Steps

 #### 1. Cloning the Repository